-This problem can be regarded as a particular case of a more general problem known as CSE [3].
+This problem can be regarded as a particular case of a more general problem known as Common Subexpression Elimination (CSE) [3].

-Definition 1: We define the unconstrained maximum sharing problem as follows: Given a set of coefficients, find the minimum number of operations (additions or subtractions) required to implement the MCMs.
+Definition 1: We define the unconstrained maximum sharing problem as: Given a set of coefficients, find the minimum number of operations (additions or subtractions) required to implement the MCM.

-We extend this problem so that we can limit the maximum number of operations in series, which is generally called the number of adder-steps.
+We extend this problem so that we can limit the maximum number of operations in series, generally called as the number of adder-steps.
 Clearly, the maximum number of addersteps over all coefficients defines the maximum delay of one computation.
-For example, as shown in Fig. 4, 23x can be implemented as $23x = 2^4x + (2^2x + (2^1x + x))$ with three adder-steps or as $23x = (2^4x + 2^2x) + (2^1x + x)$ with two.
+For example, as shown in Figure 4, 23x can be implemented as $23x = 2^4x + (2^2x + (2^1x + x))$ with three adder-steps, or as $23x = (2^4x + 2^2x) + (2^1x + x)$ with two.